 Endgame Ideas are one of the most difficult aspects for a chess player to learn and train.
 This is because of the nature of the endgame itself; you prepare for scenarios that you don’t really know when, where or even if they will occur.

 However, once you get started in the world of endgames you’ll discover how many useful tools you have at your disposal in the last phase of the game.
-In this article we are going to present you a list with the 5 most important concepts that every beginner should know in order to survive when the endgame comes.
+In this article, we are going to present you a list of the 5 most important concepts that every beginner should know in order to survive when the endgame comes.

 We have decided to start with this one, which we consider basic, but also of major relevance.
 The king is one important piece in the endgame and having an active king in the endgame usually gives you a positional edge.
 Let’s take the diagram below as an example:

 White has just played 22.a5! fixing black’s pawn on b7 and making a path for the king to advance via c3-b4-c5, creating great problems for black.
 This is an instructive example of how after the queens are gone the king is able to wonder the board trying to exploit the opponent’s weaknesses.
 See the details here:

 If you are defending against a passed pawn in a rook endgame, the right way to do it is by attacking the pawn from behind.
 If you do it with the rook in front, your rook will stay passive and the game will very likely end up in a loss.
 In the rook endgames, the activity of the rook is perhaps the most important element, so avoid passivity at all costs (even at the cost of material)!

 Here is one little example of how to make a draw in a rook endgame with a pawn down, but with the rook actively placed behind the enemy’s passer.